 Stairs lead up to a landing, off which are the two bedrooms, one double and one twin (the twin can be made into a super king double by request on the booking form).
 The twin room has an interesting veranda with steps leading back down to the forecourt.
 The bathroom has bath, overhead shower, hand basin and WC.

-The garden is a delight, beautifully cared for and busy with the local wild birds and enjoys panoramic views from the lawn across the Lyth Valley, looking out to the nearby church and the distant fells of Whitbarrow Scar and Cartmel Fell.
+The shared garden is a delight, beautifully cared for and busy with the local wild birds and enjoys panoramic views from the lawn across the Lyth Valley, looking out to the nearby church and the distant fells of Whitbarrow Scar and Cartmel Fell.

 The location and cottage each combine to offer a relaxed holiday within easy reach of the whole of Southern Lakeland.